Restored Republic: Elections of 1871

 President Juarez had provoked opposition by choosing to retain the same ministers he had held during his term of emergency powers during the French Intervention.
 The opposition alleged that the elections of 1867 had been fraudulent, and Juarez was suspected of harboring unconstitutional ideas.
-This suspicion was increased when his ministers asked congress several times and particularly on the 25th of January, 1868 to grant him stronger powers, which was done on May 8, 1868.
+This suspicion was increased when his ministers asked congress several times and particularly on 25 January 1868 to grant him stronger powers, which was done on May 8, 1868.

 He further provoked opposition, when he decided to run for office again in 1871.
 Juarez had great prestige and substantial support, but liberal critics believed that successive reelections were against the spirit of democracy.
 The other prominent candidates were Sebastian Lerdo de Tejada and Porfirio Diaz.
 None of the candidates achieved a majority and the selection of the winner then fell upon congress which on October 12, 1871, chose Juarez who was inaugurated on December 1 amidst accusations of electoral fraud.